sjaehn/BWidgets/BWidgets/README.md

 ![hpianoroll](../suppl/HPianoRoll.png)

 `HPianoRoll` is a `Valueable` Widget displaying a horizontal piano roll.
-It supports user interaction via `Clickable`, `Draggable`, and `Toggleable`.
+It supports user interaction via `Clickable`, `Draggable`, `Toggleable`, and `KeyPressable`.
 Its appearance is defined by the BgColors parameter (inactive keys) and by the FgColors parameter (active keys).